Many people take a digestive enzyme supplement to help them break down and digest their food better.

 It may struggle to break down large volumes of fiber from beans or vegetables, and it does not include lactase, so dairy could still cause problems.

+A digestive enzyme supplement can help you digest your food better.
 Digestive enzymes are compounds derived from plants or animals that help your body digest food more effectively, as well as helping it absorb more nutrients.

 Digestive enzymes can help with bloating, gas, and indigestion caused by a wide range of foods.
 The specific enzymes you should look for in your digestive enzyme supplement depend on what type or types of food cause the greatest problems for you.